UniversityRadioYork/ury-playd/README.md

 ### FreeBSD (10+)

-FreeBSD 10 and above come with `clang` 3.3 as standard, which should be able to compile `playslave++`.  `gcc` is available through the FreeBSD Ports Collection and package repositories.
+FreeBSD 10 and above come with `clang` 3.3 as standard, which should be able to compile `playd`.  `gcc` is available through the FreeBSD Ports Collection and package repositories.

 You will need `gmake`, as `Makefile` is incompatible with BSD make.
 Sorry!

-All of `playslave++`'s dependencies are available through both the FreeBSD Ports Collection and standard package repository.
+All of `playd`'s dependencies are available through both the FreeBSD Ports Collection and standard package repository.
 (The FreeBSD port for PortAudio doesn't build C++ bindings, but we bundle them anyway.)
-To install them as packages:
+To install them as
+packages:

 ```
 root:/ # pkg install gmake sox libuv portaudio2 pkgconf
 ```

-Then, run `gmake` (__not__ `make`), and, optionally, `gmake install` to install `playslave++` (as root):
+Then, run `gmake` (__not__ `make`), and, optionally, `gmake install` to install `playd` (as root):

 ```
 user:~/ % gmake